petesimple/stageplot/README.md

 	•	Drag-and-drop musicians, instruments, wedges, risers, power, and more
 	•	Scale and rotate items
 	•	Color-code and label for fast reading
-	•	Works with mouse, touch, trackpad
+	•	Works with mouse, touch, and trackpad

 🔍 Scale vs View Zoom (important distinction)
 	•	Scale changes the physical size of an item on the stage